Privacy notice

 We will store some of your personal data within the European Economic Area (the “EEA”).
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
 This means that your personal data will be fully protected under the EU GDPR and/or to equivalent standards by law.
 Transfers of personal data to the EEA from the UK are permitted without additional safeguards.

 We may store some or all of your personal data in countries outside of the UK and EEA.
 These are known as “third countries”.
-We will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the data protection legislation.
+When We do, We ensure that appropriate safeguards are in place to protect your data.
+These safeguards include ensuring that the level of protection in the destination country is not materially lower than that required under the data protection legislation.
 Data security is very important to us, and to protect your data we have taken suitable measures to safeguard and secure data collected by us and through our website.

 We use the following third-party software and some of your data may be stored on their servers: